This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.

 Sure, some people have experienced what could be called overconsumption of marijuana and ended up in emergency rooms.
 This often happened in states where marijuana was recently legalized.
 Usually, these cases involved new users who didn't know what to expect or accidentally took too much.
 In all these cases, the symptoms were similar to a panic attack, which isn't pleasant but also not life-threatening.

-Another study from the University of Texas at Dallas looked into the debate around medical marijuana legalization from 1990 to 2006.
-It found that medical marijuana laws didn't make crime worse; instead, they were linked to a reduction in homicides and assaults.
+Furthering this perspective, a study from the University of Texas at Dallas, exploring the impact of medical marijuana legalization between 1990 and 2006, found no increase in crime rates.
+In fact, the study linked medical marijuana laws to a decrease in homicides and assaults.

 Remember those college days when you or your friends would go out to bars, have a great time drinking, but the next day, you'd be unsure if you did anything silly or embarrassing?
 That's what we call an alcohol blackout, and it can be a scary and dangerous experience.